neurophysik/jitcxde_common/docs/index.rst

 	* Did you deactivate simplifications and common-subexpression eliminations?
 	* Did you use a generator?
 	* Did you use chunking?
+	* Does disabling simplification or common-subexpression elimination (for all applicable processing steps) help?
 	* Did you use SymEngine symbols and functions instead of SymPy ones?
 	* Consider using Clang as a compiler.